mvolkmann/blog/src/neovim-plugins.md

 I configured the key mapping <leader>x to write and source the current buffer.
 This is useful when developing a Neovim plugin.

+## Debugging

+When debugging a plugin it is helpful to print values of variables.
+The function `vim.print` performs pretty-printing of all kinds of values including tables.
+The function `vim.inspect` is similar, but returns a pretty-printed string rather than printing anything.

 ## Auto Commands